Pages

 name

 : The page's name.
-Required.routes
+Required.handler

 : An optional boolean property that hides the page from auto-generated navigation if set totrue